emnh/mantary-platformer/README.md

  - JavaScript for ease of development (my intuitive choice).

 Should I switch to:
  - JavaScript / mori for those immutable data structures.
-Familiarty of JS is hard to beat and I have the signature script already, although that is easy to reproduce for ClojureScript using ChatGPT.
+Familiarity of JS is hard to beat and I have the signature script already, although that is easy to reproduce for ClojureScript using ChatGPT.
  - ClojureScript for functional gains.
 Higher cognitive load, harder to write code, but could rely more on ChatGPT.
  - C++/WASM for performance
- - C++/Unreal Engine is off the able for platformer because we don't need its complexity
+ - C++/Unreal Engine is off the table for platformer because we don't need its complexity
  - Unity because all my bought assets are there.
 Granted I'm not using them for this open source platformer.
  - TypeScript for type safety?
 It's cumbersome to write and I suspect more could be gained from ClojureScript.

 Is the performance of ClojureScript good enough?
 But it requires a full rewrite of the game.
 Use ChatGPT.
 Probably I think so, for a platformer it shouldn't be a problem.
 It doesn't have much in the way of performance requirements as long as the algorithm complexities are okay.

+But there is a problem with ClojureScript, it's not compatible with Vite I think.

 # Time management